ufal/npfl114/labs/faq.md

-  have no static shape information and you need to set it manually – ideally using [tf.ensure_shape](https://www.tensorflow.org/api_docs/python/tf/ensure_shape), which both sets the static shape and verifies during execution that the real shape mathes it; see the next question for an example.
+  have no static shape information and you need to set it manually – ideally using [tf.ensure_shape](https://www.tensorflow.org/api_docs/python/tf/ensure_shape), which both sets the static shape and verifies during execution that the real shape matches it; see the next question for an example.

 - _How to use `ImageDataGenerator` in `tf.data.Dataset.map`?_